georgeroubie/karaoke-party-app/README.md

 # General information

-[Karaoke Party web application](https://karaoke-party.click) can create a list of players with karaoke songs from YouTube and randomly choose who will sing next.
+Karaoke Party web application can create a list of players with karaoke songs from YouTube and randomly choose who will sing next.

-If you like it give the repository a star and follow me on [LinkedIn](https://www.linkedin.com/in/georgeroubie) and  [Medium](https://george-roubie.medium.com).
+If you like it give the repository a star.

 Thank you for using it, have fun!

+# Deprecated

+This app is no longer maintained if you want to create a karaoke party use this: https://pantomima.app/karaoke-party

 # Development